positiondev/fn/README.md

 ## Example

-See the example in `example/Main.hs` for how to use this library.
+See the example in `example` for how to use this library.

 ## Recommended Pairings